melvinga/cpuPowerProfilesForLinux/README.md

 Note: To stop script, press Ctrl+C on your keyboard.

-# How to autorun script at system startup in Linux:
+# How to autorun script at system startup in Linux (Ubuntu 18.04 and Ubuntu 20.04):
 1) Download cpuFullHzRangeAutoRun.sh
 2) Copy this script into /etc/init.d folder and make it executable.